carpentries/community-cookbook/activities/carpcon.md

 CarpentryCon is the key community building and networking event in the Carpentries' annual calendar.

-The 2018 CarpentryCon will be held from 30 May - 1 June at University College, Dublin.
+The inaugural 2018 CarpentryCon will be held from 30 May - 1 June at University College, Dublin.

 The theme of CarpentryCon 2018 is *Building Locally, Connecting Globally*.